Lord-Windy/asmjit/README.md

   int result = fn();                      // Execute the generated code. printf("%d\n", result);                 // Print the resulting "0".

-  rt.release(fn);                         // Remove the function from runtime return 0;
+  rt.release(fn);                         // Remove the function from the runtime. return 0;
 }
 ```